raspberrypilearning/comic-character/en/step_2.md

 --- /code ---

-Note that you have placed the id `#currentYear` within the `querySelector()` because this is the attribute given to the `<span>` element you are trying to manipulate.

 --- /task ---

+The querySelector will find the whole `<span>` element.

+You only need to change the text *inside* the element.

+The `.innerText` property can be used to refer to the text content of an HTML element.

 --- task ---

-Change the content of the `<span>` element (which is currently blank) using `.innerHTML`.

-`.innerHTML` is an HTML property that can be used to find and change the text content of an element.
+Add the `.innerText` property to the querySelector.

 --- code ---
 ---